jimmyangel/hildemorin/content/blog/2022-07-08-my-art-goes-to-the-oregon-coast.md

 <img class="img-responsive" src="/images/uploads/blog-2022-wandering-through-10.jpg">

 And this is the finished work, I named it “Wandering Through” as an invitation to come into the building,  wander through it, appreciate all the wonderful artwork on display and take it all in.
-It measures a little over 9 feet wide and a little over 4 feet high.

 <img class="img-responsive" src="/images/uploads/blog-2022-wandering-through-11.jpg">